-Symbolic variables can be used for parameter values in model statements and generally most places where a number is expected, a symbolic variable can take its place.
+Symbolic variables can be used for parameter values in model statements.
+In most places where a number is expected, they can substitute for the number.
 This makes it easy to "parameterize" component values for easy changes.
-Symbolic variables can also be stepped, toleranced, and optimized.
+Symbolic variables can also be assigned to a slider, allowing the slider to "tune" their value.